Document Accessibility

 • Place images at the end of paragraphs or inline with text to maintain a logical reading order.
 Avoid using text wrapping, as it pulls the image out of the logical reading order, requiring adjustments in the PDF.

-• Provide meaningful alt text that conveys the purpose of the image, and mark purely decorative images for screen readers to skip.
+• Provide meaningful alt text that conveys the purpose of the image, and mark purely decorative images as decorative to allow screen readers to skip.

 Example of Good and Bad Alt Text: